 Become independent, resilient and divergent learners so they are ready for secondary school (and beyond).

-Are challenged and make progress across all areas of the curriculum (including disadvantaged pupils and those with a special need and/or disability).
+Are challenged and make progress across all areas of the curriculum.

 Have a broad and lasting knowledge of subject specific vocabulary.